sri-ds/apitest/README.md

-# clojure-cukes

-Just a little example illustrating how to use Cucumber with Clojure and Leiningen.
+# Quick test with cucumber/clojure

 Please note that the example uses [lein-cucumber](https://github.com/nilswloka/lein-cucumber), which requires Leiningen 2.